Montessori Preschool Writing Activities Sequence Chart

 • Colouring sheet and free drawing: These are great ways to further develop a firm pencil grip.
 Always keep a tray of blank paper or colouring sheets available on the shelf.

-• GOOS papers (Good On One Side): A great way to make the most use of used paper.
+• GOOS papers (Good On One Side): A great way to make the most use out of used paper.
 Let the children scribble, paint, or cut them.

 Preschool Worksheets